 Passports are valuable items that you want to protect from mould in the rainforest.
 The best way to do this is to put them in small ziplock bags and then leave them entirely alone.
 Do the same with any cash you bring with you also.
 Paper gets mouldy very quickly.

-The weather at the Los Amigos and Inkaterra stations is typically warm and pleasant (~24C or 75F).
-However, the weather at Wayqecha is considerably colder with an average of 54.5°F (12.5°C), with evenings considerably colder and damp.
+The weather in the lowland Amazonian rainforest is typically warm and pleasant (~24C or 75F).
+However, it can be chilly when it rains on a boat ride.
 Therefore, you have to pack for both warm and cool weather.

 The field stations and the course do not provide any medications to students.
 As such, you must bring a small medical kit for minor issues: